BLOG

 Thankfully, revision control systems have become a ubiquitous and expected tool in modern software development.
 No longer are we arguing about whether or not we should use revision control.
-Instead, we are arguing about how we should use version control.
+Instead we are arguing about *how* we should use revision control.

-The first concept that took large steps in this direction was branches, which gave developers a bit of independence from the changes in the mainline code base.
+The first concept that took large steps in this direction was branches, which gave developers a bit of independence from the changes of the mainline code base.
 Allowing developers to not constantly re-integrate their code with upstream changes can save a lot of repetitive effort that adds no real value.
-This gave developers the ability to think more easily at a higher level about ongoing changes and when they will make their way to the product.
+This gave developers the ability to more easily think at a higher level about what changes are on-going and when they will make their way to the product.

-This blog post is about how rebase and merge can be used not only to make development easier, but more importantly, to convey more meaning into the future.
+This blog post is about the ways in which rebase and merge can be used not only to make development easier, but more importantly to convey more meaning into the future.

-This blog post will refer generically to the concepts of rebase and merge, as they apply to many revision control systems, but Git will be the tool used for examples.
+This blog post will refer generically to the concepts of rebase and merge, as they are applicable to many revision control systems, but git will be tool used for examples.

 $ git init .